ryanirl/ml-basics/README.md

 <br />

-Using the K-Nearest-Neighbor model with the Annoy library to optimize via approximations and avoid calculating the computationally expensive L2 norm for all 60,000 datapoints in the mnist dataset I was able to create a model that can train on the entire MNIST dataset in under 20 seconds on a Macbook Pro with an average 95% accuracy.
-Plotting its confusion matrix gives:
+Using a KNN model with optimizations via approximations to avoid calculating the computationally expensive L2 norm for every 60,000th digit in the dataset I was able acheive an average of 95% accuracy.
+The confusion matrix for this model is:

 <br />